-Just 7% of organisations consider themselves ‘advanced’ with workforce analytics, according to our recent report Strategic Workforce Analytics, carried out in partnership with the Corporate Research Forum.
+Just 7% of organizations consider themselves ‘advanced’ with workforce analytics, according to our recent report Strategic Workforce Analytics, carried out in partnership with the Corporate Research Forum.

 But with the global market predicted to reach $1.29 billion by 2022, it looks like workforce analytics will fundamentally transform HR.
 So what is the current state of workforce analytics right now, and what can your business do to take advantage of the emerging tools and techniques in this field?